jimmyhchan/playingWithEsprima/README.md

 ## Look at the AST and output comment blocks
 * @see 8883b0b

-## Add a comment block parser to return jsdoc parts
+## Add a comment block parser to return jsdoc parts and get it hooked up to the linter